 1) Adult: AU$348

 4. Luna Park Amusement Park

-Luna Park lies northwards from the Harbour Bridge and it is a key landmark in the city.
+Luna Park is one of the top places to visit in Sydney with kids.
+This amusement park lies northwards from the Harbour Bridge and it is a key landmark in the city.
 Luna Park should be on the bucket list for everyone who loves Ferris wheels, dodgem cars and merry go rounds along with contemporary fairground attractions as well.

 The Lune Park opening hours may vary, depending upon the season and the whole park remains closed on some days for events.
 You can take the ferry to Milsons Point from Circular Quay.
 The Milsons Point railway station is a mere 10-minute walk away.
 Several buses venture till Milsons Point as well.
 The entrance is along Paul Street, right off Alfred Street South.

 Address: 1 Olympic Dr, Milsons Point NSW 2061, Australia

 1) Adult: AU$43 (Non-Peak Hours) / AU$48 (Peak Hours)

 2) Child: AU$20 (Non-Peak Hours) / AU$25 (Peak Hours)